What you can do to support an LGBTQ loved one around alcohol and drugs

 - Be aware that temporary lapses (i.e. using alcohol and/or other drugs) are common when people are aiming to change their use.
 This can be an opportunity to reassess things and start afresh and does not mean failure

-- Keep things private, LGBTQ communities are small and respecting confidentiality is important.
+- Keep things private, sexuality and gender diverse communities are small and respecting confidentiality is important.

 Remember it’s ok to feel like we don’t have all the answers, nor can we fully understand what’s going on for someone.
 It is also natural for us to want to help or even ‘fix’ the situation or the person we love, but we must understand that we can’t.
 Often the best thing we can do is to be there for them and convey we are available to listen, believe things can get better, and help them to get support.
 If you are unsure of what your friend or family member needs from you in terms of practical support, ask them, “If I were being really helpful when you are having a bad day or moment, what would I be doing?”